Finding Minimum Spanning Forests in a Graph: Mathematical Background

 \subsection{Problem Statement}

 Given \Cref{minSpanForest}, our problem can be stated as follows:

-\begin{problem} Given a graph $G$ and an integer $k > 1$, find a minimal spanning $k$-forest of $G$. \end{problem}
+\begin{problem} Given a graph $G$ and an integer $k > 1$, find a minimum spanning $k$-forest of $G$. \end{problem}

-In the computational setting described in the Introduction, each tree of the minimal spanning $k$-forest gives a set of vertices at which a single processor will compute the required data, along with edges connecting the vertices used in the computational process.
-The definition of minimal spanning $k$-forest minimizes the weight of the ``heaviest'' tree, which ensures that the longest-running processor finishes as quickly as possible.
+In the computational setting described in the Introduction, each tree of the minimum spanning $k$-forest gives a set of vertices at which a single processor will compute the required data, along with edges connecting the vertices used in the computational process.
+The definition of minimum spanning $k$-forest minimizes the weight of the ``heaviest'' tree, which ensures that the longest-running processor finishes as quickly as possible.